 Under the European Commission’s proposal for a Corporate Sustainability Reporting Directive (CSRD), EU Sustainability Reporting Standards (ESRS) shall be adopted.
 The European Financial Reporting Advisory Group (EFRAG) was requested by Commissioner McGuinness to provide technical advice to the European Commission preparing draft standards.

-On 29 April 2022, EFRAG published draft ESRS for consultation until 8 August 2022.
+From April until August 2022 EFRAG consulted on the first set of draft ESRS.
 Finalised versions – adopted through Delegated Acts by the European Commission – will constitute reporting requirements under the proposed CSRD.
+The European Commission will hold another consultation before adopting the first set of ESRS into legislation through delegated acts by June 2023.

-The following draft ESRS have been published for consultation:
+The following draft ESRS were published for consultation:

 - ESRS 1 General principles